StructureLabs/OnceXchange-Structural/index.md

 ### [[OnceXchange Repositories]](https://github.com/onceXchange/oncex.github.io/wiki/onceXchange-home)
-Click on the above link for the OnceXchange list of repostories.
+Click on the link above for the OnceXchange repository list.

 OnceXchange is a repository list of example calculations and models used in a wide variety of engineering software programs.
 Each program has its own separate list of searchable links that may be edited.